When is the Best Time to Sell My Business?

 Mutual trust established during negotiations can easily collapse if the buyer begins trawling your accounts, speaking to customers, or auditing employees.
 Here’s how to navigate due diligence safely.

-A thorough buyer will conduct due diligence to confirm information presented in the initial sales pitch and identify any red flags.
+A thorough buyer will conduct due diligence to confirm the information presented in the initial sales pitch and identify any red flags.
 Being prepared for questions a buyer might have, and having all supporting documentation ready, will significantly aid the process.
 Here’s what you can expect during the due diligence process:

 An investigation into business history and trends